sithanz/covid19-prediction/README.md

 # Predicting COVID-19 Disease Incidence using Time Series Forecasting

 The aim of this project is to design a deep learning model that is able to predict the number of new COVID-19 cases at a future point in time based on previous data.
-The data used in this project was provided by the Malaysian Ministry of Health as part of an intiative to provide open data in the fight against COVID-19.
+The data used in this project was provided by the Malaysian Ministry of Health as part of an open data intiative in the fight against COVID-19.

 ## Prerequisites